shivamsharma2509/GSOC24/README.md

  1. Implementing support for additional online services: We can implement many more online services in the authentication page by allowing user to use different methods for authentication.
  2. Enhance security for token storage: Security can not be compromised so I will add more security layers for token storage.
  3. Develop a graphival interface for managing OAuth2 tokens.

+Further implementation will be done within 1-2 months.

 ## Acknowledgement